eikek/docspell/website/site/content/docs/faq/_index.md

 fulltext search), since it can be recreated by Docspell.

-## There are no thumbnails of my documents?

-Thumbnails are currently not implemented.
-I experimented with this early and found that I don't need them :-) My documents were too similar and I found myself looking always at correspondent and tags.
-But it is planned to add thumbnails!
-I just don't have an ETA.

 ## What if my documents already contain OCR-ed text?

 Documents are not ocr-ed twice normally.
 Doscpell first extracts the